HedgehogDevelopment/HedgehogDevelopment.github.io/tds/chapter4.markdown

 </div>

 * **Manage Sitecore Roles in Sitecore TDS** - Enables the Sitecore Role Sync functionality.
 This allows you to compare the roles in your Sitecore TDS project to the roles in Sitecore.
 Roles are deployed and packaged along with your Sitecore items.
+* **Serialization Format** - Allows the developer to select the serialization format used in the project.
+The default format is Item Serialization.
+Yml Serialization can be selected if the developer is working with Sitecore 9.2 or higher.
+Changing the serialization format from Item to Yml will also upgrade the files in the project.
+For more information please see [Upgrading to Yaml](./chapter4.html#upgrading-to-yaml)
 * **Deploy Items Changed After** - When deploying and/or packaging items, can check the item to see if it should be included in the build/package.
 When this check box is enabled, __**updated** field is checked on the Sitecore item and if any version of the __**updated** field has a date before the absolute or relative date specified in the date selector, it is excluded from the build.
 This allows Sitecore TDS to create delta deployments.

 #### Code Generation